Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Chakamaru," ranked by the total number of "Good!" votes.

-夜 means "night, evening."
+夜 means "night, midnight."

-円 means "circle, yen."
+円 means "circle, round, smooth."

 Cute - Having a round and attractive shape.

-Currency - The unit of currency in Japan.
+Yen - The monetary unit of Japan.

 Listen.
 Accept. - Used to indicate that one should listen and accept what is being said.